Sell Mineral Rights Owned by a Trust

 Donate Your Mineral Rights

-Why Trusts Liquidate Mineral Rights
+Why Trusts Sell Mineral Rights

 Invariably, there comes a time when trusts must liquidate the assets and distribute the proceeds to the beneficiaries.
 This usually happens when the trustee passes away, but can also happen for estate (and eldercare) planning reasons, or because the mineral rights need to be sold while they still hold value.